 Being a small town, Aspermont does not have a public transit system used by locals to get to and from work.

-The citizens of Aspermont have a very low rate of college education: just 9.17% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Aspermont has a very low overall level of education: only 9.17% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Aspermont in 2022 was $39,881, which is upper middle income relative to Texas and the nation.
 This equates to an annual income of $159,524 for a family of four.
 However, Aspermont contains both very wealthy and poor people as well.